Baking, Culinary and Hospitality FAQs

 The Wake Tech Bookstore and a variety of local stores stock these items.

 All students should come to class with the required textbook, a notebook and a pen.
-The Basic Culinary Skills class (CUL-140) will not require a uniform or knives until the third week of classes; however, we recommend all students show up for the first day of class in full uniform.
-After this class is completed, all Culinary Arts students are required to be in uniform on the first day of class.
+The CUL-140: Basic Culinary Skills and CUL-142: Fundamentals of Food classes require the students show up for the first day of class in full uniform.

-To be eligible to participate in the Culinary Arts co-op program, a student must meet the following requirements:
+To be eligible to participate in the Work-Based Learning program, a student must meet the following requirements:

 Wake Tech programs enjoy a very high placement rate.
 Graduates manage or work at a number of local restaurants and hotels, as well as at local country clubs, caterers and bakeries.
 In addition, several are employed as personal chefs in the area.
 As Raleigh continues to grow, opportunities will increase.
 As you progress through the program, your advisors can help direct you toward the kind of work that most interests you.